Report: Out-of-state recruiting helps BIW drive Maine economy

 An analysis of Bath Iron Works’ far-reaching impact on the Maine economy released Tuesday highlighted the shipyard’s success in importing and training new workers, a model labor experts call a vital step toward combating the state’s aging workforce.

-“BIW is reflective of the very of the very type of industry that you want in your state,” said Dana Connors, president and CEO of the Maine Chamber of Commerce. “(The report) reminds us how fortunate we are.”
+“BIW is reflective of the very type of industry that you want in your state,” said Dana Connors, president and CEO of the Maine Chamber of Commerce. “[The report] reminds us how fortunate we are.”

 Sen. Angus King, who serves on the Senate Armed Services Committee, praised the shipyard for both its military and economic impact.